Procedure Guide ·Tumor Removal ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days.
-If a lump was noted by a vet before enrollment, any related tumors are pre-existing.
-Some policies have longer waiting periods for cancer-related conditions.
-Have your dog examined and documented as lump-free before enrollment ends.
+Standard illness waiting period: 14 days.
+If lump was noted by vet before enrollment, related tumors are pre-existing.
+Some policies have longer waiting periods for cancer.
+Document dog as lump-free before enrollment ends.

 Red flag · Deductible